ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/daily-returns.md

     test_run()
 ```

 Here are the two charts.

 ![](/assets/daily-return-prices.png)

+Observe that SPY and XOM stocks are somehow connected.
+It seems that SPY is following XOM stock changes.

 ![](/assets/daily-returns-daily-returns.png)